Bobby Goldsboro: Early life

 Goldsboro was born in Marianna, Florida.
 During his first year of life, his family moved 35 mi north from Marianna to Dothan, Alabama.
-He learned to play the ukelele when he was around 12 years old before learning to play the guitar.
+He learned to play the ukulele when he was around 12 years old before learning to play the guitar.
 He was interested in becoming a professional baseball player before turning his interest to music.

 Goldsboro attended Dothan High School.
-In his senior year in high school he started playing in a band called The Webbs.
 After graduating from high school in 1959, he enrolled at Auburn University, majoring in business administration.
 Goldsboro left college after his second year to pursue a musical career, playing guitar in the backup band for Roy Orbison.

 Music career

-The Webs
+The Webbs

-In high school Goldsboro joined Spider and The Webs which featured Amos "Mugsby" on bass, Dave Robinson on drums, "Flying Fingers" John Rainey on lead guitar, and "Rockin'" Steve Murphree on rhythm guitar.
-He performed semi-professionally as part of The Webs while at college.
-At the end of his second year in college, the manager of The Webs Buddy Buie arranged for the band to play for Roy Orbison who was without a backing band in a show he organized.
-The arrangement worked well, and The Webs then became the permanent backing band for Orbison for two-and-a-half years until 1964, touring with Orbison in the US and Europe.
+In high school Goldsboro joined Spider and The Webbs which featured Amos "Mugsby" on bass, Dave Robinson on drums, "Flying Fingers" John Rainey on lead guitar, and "Rockin'" Steve Murphree on rhythm guitar.
+Goldsboro performed semi-professionally as part of The Webbs while at college.
+At the end of his second year in college, the band's manager, Buddy Buie, arranged for the Webbs to play for Roy Orbison, who was without a backing band in a show he had organized.
+This arrangement worked well, and The Webbs then became the permanent backing band for Orbison, performing with him for two-and-a-half years until 1964, touring with Orbison in the US and Europe.

-When they were not touring with Orbison, The Webs played in local gigs, recorded songs written by Goldsboro and had some local success.
-They came to the attention of an independent producer Jack Gold, who was interested in working with Goldsboro.
+When they were not touring with Orbison, The Webbs played local gigs, recorded songs written by Goldsboro and achieved some local success.
+They came to the attention of independent producer Jack Gold, who was interested in working with Goldsboro.
 He gave Goldsboro a song titled "Molly" for him to record, and the song managed to chart on Billboard Hot 100 in early 1963.